 Although it is a common belief, that child support calculations in Florida are based specifically on a mathematical formula and statutory guidelines that must be strictly adhered to by the court, this idea may not be true in every case.
-Therefore, your Tallahassee child support attorney will discuss with you the instances where a court may deviate from the statutory guidelines provided for in Florida state law.
+Therefore, your Florida child support attorney will discuss with you the instances where a court may deviate from the statutory guidelines provided for in Florida state law.

 What Are Florida's Statutory Guidelines for Child Support?